thatdingus0/DingusTV2-Server/README.md

 ## How to run
 You need python3, Flask, nginx, USB Drive, and this github repo.

-## USB Configuration (FOR VERSION 4.3 OR BELOW)
-This server isn't a drop-in replacement since the MSN TV 2 requires https to login.

-1. Get a USB Drive formatted in FAT32
-2. Download evalAuto.html and place on your USB
-3. Plug in your usb drive into your MSN TV 2
-4. Open Settings > Choose connection settings > Configure Router
-5. Enter a IP that isn't being used on your network (ex: 192.168.1.274)
-6. Wait for the request to time out
-7. Now enter: msntv://../hard disk/evalAuto.html

-If you see a screen with the text "Configuration Updated" you can click the back button on your keyboard until you reach the login screen \
-Now you're ready to connect \
-!* NOTE THIS ONLY AFFECT THE CURRENT SESSION, WHEN YOU REBOOT YOU NEED TO DO THIS AGAIN (only steps 4 to 7) *!

-## USB Configuration (FOR ANY OTHER VERSION)
-This server isn't a drop-in replacement since the MSN TV 2 requires https to login.

-1. Get a USB Drive formatted in FAT32
-2. Download configServer.py
-3. Run the python script
-4. Download evalAuto.html and place on your USB
-5. Plug in your usb drive into your MSN TV 2
-6. Open Settings > Choose connection settings > Configure Router
-7. Input your computers IP address

-If you see a screen with the text "Configuration Updated" you can click the back button on your keyboard until you reach the login screen \
-Now you're ready to connect

-!* NOTE THIS ONLY AFFECT THE CURRENT SESSION, WHEN YOU REBOOT YOU NEED TO DO THIS AGAIN (only steps 3 to 7) *!

 ## Installing required packages
 ### Linux
 Open a terminal